-Sustainability is a word that gets thrown around a lot.
+The word sustainability gets thrown around a lot.
 We think about the sustainability of our food and other materials that we use daily.
-There are other items that we often purchase though, that we seem to worry less about.
-In fact, in many cases sustainability may not cross our minds at all.
-Fresh flowers are just such an item, yet there is a good reason to be concerned about sustainability in the floral industry.
+In many cases, sustainability may not cross our minds at all.
+We often don’t think about how those flowers find their way from a farm to our vases.
+Yet, there is a good reason to be concerned about sustainability in the floral industry.

 Where Were the Flowers Grown?

-You may be wondering why it matters where flowers are grown.
-Part of the problem lies in the fact that some of the countries we import flowers from use pesticides and chemical fertilizers that are banned in the United States.
-If we keep up the demand for these blooms rather than opting for sustainable flowers, then we’re contributing to the ongoing use of environmentally harmful products.
+You may wonder why it matters where flowers are grown.
+Part of the problem lies in the fact that some farms use pesticides and chemical fertilizers that can be very harmful to the environment or workers.
+If we keep up the demand for these blooms rather than opting for sustainable flowers, then we contribute to the ongoing use of environmentally harmful products.

 Have You Considered the Journey?

-It’s not just the fact that foreign growers may have different farming practices that’s an issue.
-You also need to consider the distance that those flowers have to travel.
-When you’re thinking about foreign flowers, you have to factor in all the fuel used to get those sunny blossoms to your local store.
-Many flowers are coming from so far away that they are traveling first by airplane and then are hauled by semi trucks, which leaves a very large carbon footprint.
+It’s not just the fact that some growers may have different farming practices that are an issue.
+You also need to consider the distance and how many hands touch those flowers on their journey.
+When you’re thinking about flower delivery, you have to factor in all the fuel used to get those sunny blossoms to your local store.
+Many flowers make so many stops on the way, first by airplane to be stored in warehouses and then hauled by semi trucks to two or more distributors, which leaves a very large carbon footprint.

-Another big factor to consider when shopping for sustainable flowers is how the workers at the farms are treated.
+Another big factor to consider when shopping for sustainable flowers is how the farm workers are treated.
 When we buy flowers, we don’t often give a lot of thought to how they’re grown.
 Fair wages, good working conditions, and other benefits given to workers are all factors that should be considered in the sustainable flower delivery process.